exasol/project-keeper/doc/developer_guide/developer_guide.md

 ## Updating Dependency Versions

-Updating dependency versions in **project-keeper** requires the following steps:
+Updating **project-keeper**'s own version requires the following steps:

 1. **Update the version in the `revision` property** of the **parent `pom.xml`**.
 2. Build and install the current state of the project locally: